stefanovic000/stefanovic000.github.io/_posts/Extracting google earth data..md

 categories: journey
 ---
 ## Journey
-I needed model of our city for a new game.
+I needed the model of our city for a new game.
 After some research, I found out that best way to do this is using RenderDoc program, it is made by Baldur Karlsson.

 Going through many versions of RenderDoc, Blender and browsers, I found exact versions and browser that work.
 ## Requirements